vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/get-started-tgf4vms-node-js/index.md

     `Create in progress.
 Use 'cf services' or 'cf service <your-service-name>' to check operation status.`

-5. Confirm the Tanzu GemFire service instance has been created by running
+5. Confirm the VMware GemFire service instance has been created by running

    `$ cf services`